Join the Next Generation of Sales Enablement.

-A Darwinian style recalibration is now underway where individuals and companies will play a more crucial role in their own success than ever before.
+A Darwinian style recalibration is currently underway where individuals and companies will play a more crucial role in their own success than ever before.
 As such, it may be time to update your company’s positioning strategy.

-As you know, sales and marketing departments at competing companies have been trying to out-describe each other for years.
-As a result, industry buzz words have been reduced to sounding more like mush.
-Hence, the traditional ‘elevator pitch’ has become one of the quickest ways sellers can undermine their own value proposition.
+If you think about it, sales and marketing departments in competing industries have been trying to out-describe each other for many years.
+As a result, marketing buzzwords no longer convey any significant value, and the typical ‘elevator pitch’ has become one of the quickest ways to commoditize your value proposition.

 In today’s marketplace, I would argue that effectively positioning your product relative to other solution alternatives is more important than the viability of you company of the product itself.
-All you have to do is look at any sales organization and you will notice that some people are more effective than others, though they are selling the same type of products to similar customers.”
+All you have to do is look at any sales organization and you will discover that some salespeople are more effective than others, even though they’re offering the same products and services to the same types of customers.

-I originally built my business by training salespeople HOW to be more effective.
-More specifically, the QBS methodology teaches sellers how to position themselves, their companies, and their product offerings to maximize revenue and sustain the highest levels of customer satisfaction.
+The premise of Question Based Selling is teaching sales teams HOW to increase their Return on Invested Sales Effort.
+More specifically, QBS teaches salespeople how to position themselves, their company, and their product offerings to maximize revenue, sustain margins, and maintain the highest levels of customer satisfaction.